asteca/ASteCA/docs/basic/synthetic_clusters.rst

 Synthetic clusters
 ##################

-The :py:mod:`asteca.synthetic` class allows generating synthetic clusters from:
+The :py:class:`asteca.synthetic` class allows generating synthetic clusters from:

-1. An :class:`isochrones` object
+1. An :py:class:`asteca.isochrones.Isochrones` object
-2. A :class:`cluster` object
+2. A :py:class:`asteca.cluster.Cluster` object for calibration
 3. A dictionary of fixed fundamental parameters (optional)
 4. A dictionary of free fundamental parameters to be fitted